Dimillian/HyperYapper/README.md

 - Smooth animations and transitions
 - Mobile-first responsive design with 44px touch targets
 - Accessibility-first approach with proper contrast
-- Persistent notification sidebar for activity tracking
+- Persistent notification sidebar with auto-collapse/expand and activity tracking
 - Modular component architecture for maintainability
+- Smart notification management with timeline view and dismissible cards

 ## 🤝 Contributing